GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Keeping your distance
 - you usually take less damage the further away you are from an enemy
-- the AI is often inaccurate at longer distancss
+- the AI is often inaccurate at longer distances
 - it's easier to relocate if you're far away from threats

 ### Minimap/radar